aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 In addition to the previously mentioned data files, the following file is required to generate the moneyline multipliers for the optimization strategy:
 - betting_odds.csv

-The result of the modeling script create 4 plots that show the Reciever Operating Characteristic (ROC) curve and the time series of correct predictions for the model with predicted probabilities of home team winning on the y-axis.
+The output of the modeling script creates 4 plots that show the Reciever Operating Characteristic (ROC) curve and the time series of correct predictions for the model with predicted probabilities of home team winning on the y-axis.
 These two plots are created for the training and validation data sets.
+These plots are also saved in the model_ROC_and_accuracy_plots

 Additionally, a csv file labled:
 - <model_type>_optimal_wagers.csv

-Demonstrates the optimal wagers as determined by the optimization strategy.
+Details the optimal wagers as determined by the optimization strategy.

 ## Context for the Project
 This project was completed as a final project for ASEN 6519: Optimization Algorithms and Applications at the University of Colorado Boulder.
 In addition to the code base, a final paper was written and a presenation was given to the class detailing the data collection, feature extraction, model training, and optimization strategy.
+This paper is included in the repository as "Bagley_Aidan_ASEN6519_Final_Project_Mixed_Integer_Linear_Parlays.pdf" and the presentation is included as "Mixed-Integer Linear Parlays, An Optimized Sports Betting Approach.pdf".

 ## Solution Approach
 ### Data Collection